TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/FirstSteps/Index.rst

 starts with a capital letter, no space between words).
 There are some exceptions to this.

-With the :code:`.` as a separator parameter, functions and child objects are referenced and can be assigned values accordingly.
+With the `.` as a separator parameter, functions and child objects are referenced and can be assigned values accordingly.

 .. code-block:: typoscript